 If you’ve ever dipped your toe into the waters of production, odds are you’ve heard of RED cameras.
-You’ve also probably heard that they’re crazy expensive, sneaky heavy, and will undoubtedly win you an Oscar for Best Cinematography.
+You’ve also probably heard that they’re crazy expensive, sneaky heavy, and exceptionally data hungry.

 The truth is, RED cameras have come along way over the years.
 Back in 2009, when I was a high school senior, I was given the opportunity to shoot on the RED ONE–RED’s first foray into the world of high end cinema.
 We were shooting some ski footage for Red Bull, and I got my hands on the camera with a lot of giddiness.
 I was able to knock off a couple of shots at 60fps before the camera froze, glitched, and had to be power cycled.
 This happened again, and again, and again…

 The next time I had the chance to shoot on a RED was in 2014.
-A company I was regularly freelancing with owned a RED Epic Dragon (the camera, not the mythical creature), and it was a much better experience.
-Although form factor was funky and the camera needed a ton of light to get a clean image, it was a huge step in the right direction, and we shot a lot of great footage on it.
+A company I was regularly freelancing with owned a RED Dragon, and it was a much better experience.
+Although form factor was funky, it was a huge step in the right direction, and we shot a lot of great footage on it.

 As of now, we’ve been putting the camera through the paces and have come to this conclusion: we absolutely love it.
 It’s reliable, it produces gorgeous pictures, and it’s surprisingly flexible.